Circle of fifths: Use

 In music from the Baroque and Classical eras of music, and also in Western popular music, traditional music and folk music, modulations to a new key are often associated with the circle of fifths.

 Compositions rarely make use of the entire circle of fifths.
 They more commonly make use of "the compositional idea of the 'cycle' of 5ths, when music moves consistently through a smaller or larger segment of the tonal structural resources which the circle abstractly represents."
 The usual practice is to derive the circle of fifths progression from the seven tones of the diatonic scale, rather than from twelve chromatic pitches.
 In this diatonic version of the circle, one of the intervals is not a perfect fifth but is instead a tritone (or a diminished fifth).
 In the key of C, with no sharps or flats, this occurs between F and B natural, resulting in the following sequence in C major:

 In the relative minor of A minor, the sequence is:

 These are the diatonic chords that can be built over this sequence in C major:

-The diatonic chords in A minor:
+The diatonic chords in A minor, with an E major chord to create a leading tone to the tonic A:

 Baroque era

 According to Richard Taruskin, Arcangelo Corelli was the most influential composer to establish the pattern as a standard harmonic "trope": "It was precisely in Corelli's time, the late seventeenth century, that the circle of fifths was being 'theorized' as the main propellor of harmonic motion, and it was Corelli more than any one composer who put that new idea into telling practice."

 The circle of fifths progression occurs frequently in the music of J. S. Bach.
 In the following, from Jauchzet Gott in allen Landen, BWV 51, even when the solo bass line implies rather than states the chords involved:

-Handel uses a circle of fifths progression as the basis for the Passacaglia movement from his Harpsichord suite No. 6 in G minor.
+Handel uses a circle of fifths progression as the basis for the Passacaglia movement from his Harpsichord suite No. 7 in G minor (HWV 432).